kunjshah0703/SQL_Skills/README.md

 Please find use case of PARTITION BY in SQL.
 Follow file SQL_Partionby_Queries.

 Please find use case of Common Table Expressions in SQL.
 Follow file SQL_CTE_Queries.

+Please find use case of TEMPORARY TABLES in SQL.
+Folloiw file SQL_temptable_Queries.